fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+We ministers are not philosophers finding out things;
+We are expositors of a revelation that settles things.
+  John Hall

 If all cultures are equal, then cannibalism is just a matter of culinary taste.
   Léo Strauss